Reading 'Capital' Today

-1. Capital and the History of Class Struggle by Ingo Schmidt
+1. Capital and the History of Class Struggle - Ingo Schmidt

-2. Capital and the First International by William Pelz
+2. Capital and the First International - William A. Pelz

-3. Capital and Soviet Communism by Anej Korsika
+3. Capital and Soviet Communism - Anej Korsika

-4. Capital and The Labour Theory of Value by Prabhat Patnaik
+4. Capital and the Labour Theory of Value - Prabhat Patnaik

-6. Capital and its 'Laws of Motion' by Peter Gose and Justin Paulson
+6. Capital and its ‘Laws of Motion’: Determination, Praxis and the Human Science/Natural Science Question - Peter Gose and Justin Paulson

-7. Capital and the Labour Process by Paul Thompson and Chris Smith
+7. Capital and the Labour Process - Paul Thompson and Chris Smith

-8. Capital and Organized Labour by Carlo Fanelli and Jeff Noonan
+8. Capital and Organized Labour - Carlo Fanelli and Jeff Noonan

-10. Imagining Society Beyond Capital by Peter Hudis
+10. Imagining Society Beyond Capital - Peter Hudis

 eBook ISBN: 9781786800855